 First of all, open a document and via the “Files” menu, click the “Publish to the Web” option.
 You’ll get a small window to publish the section.
 Hit “Publish” to create a public link for your document.
 Head over to the web page and you’ll be then able to save images by merely right-clicking and choosing “Save Image as”.

 Do note that your document is now public.
 If you want to make it private again, click the “Stop publishing” button under the “Published content and Settings” menu situated in that window we saw earlier.

-You can also use this second method to save image from Google Slides or Spreadsheets.
+You can also use this second method to save an image from Google Slides or Spreadsheets.